 However, with 200 million monthly active users all chatting and playing together, it is worth highlighting that Fortnite has a number of social network attributes that have helped it to not only become one of the world’s most popular games but also establish itself as one of the most important social networks.

-Gamers not just play the game, but use it as a place to hang out with friends.
+Gamers not just play the game, but use it as a place to hang out with friends and showcase their account achievements.
 For many, it has become that coveted social space outside of work and home in which you can gather and share an experience.
-Not only are your friends there, but also like-minded people who share a love of gaming.

 This shared love of gaming is not a new phenomenon.
 Many of the top casinos online have tried to foster a community online allowing players to chat, share tips and even team up against the dealer.